 Hybrid Re-Takes the Mix

 For most of 2024 and 2025, the engine-type leaderboard in any given month flipped between hybrid and petrol depending on plate-change timing.
 In April 2026, hybrid (petrol-electric) led at 26.67% market share, followed by full electric at 22.35%, petrol at 21.25%, plug-in hybrid at 14.41%, and diesel at 12.96%.
-Diesel's share is now down by roughly 50 percentage points from its 2016 peak - one of the fastest powertrain transitions in any European market.
+Diesel's share is now down by roughly 50 percentage points from its 2016 peak, one of the fastest powertrain transitions in any European market.

 Plug-in hybrids deserve special mention.
 The 14.41% share is well above PHEV averages elsewhere in Europe, and it suggests Irish buyers continue to use PHEVs as a bridge fuel for households that are not yet ready for a full BEV but want some electric range.